lx913/Specialized-Vocabulary-of-Machine-Learning/README.md

 ## Vocabulary
-a vanilla network <--> a traditional nn with single input and output. covariate shift <--> the function of instance normalization
+a vanilla network <--> a traditional nn with single input and output.

+covariate shift <--> the function of instance normalization.
 ### adversarial attacks